brettz9/license-badger/README.md

     for license badge creation.
     1. See <https://www.npmjs.com/package/spdx-expression-parse> and
       <https://github.com/nexB/license-expression/blob/master/src/license_expression/_pyahocorasick.py>
+1. Process `licenseeInfo.json` `filesByLicense` to overwrite `license` in `package.json`
+  1. Extract jsdoc iterator from `eslint-plugin-jsdoc` to own repo and use to search for `@license` within files so as to be able to overwrite `filesByLicense` with dynamic info
 1. Generate reports (MD, HTML, JSON, CLI) creating a `bundledPackagesByLicense` (and repeating `filesByLicense` info), and using `licenseeInfo.json`'s `bundledRootPackages` (and optionally